 The latest version is the APA 7th edition published in October 2019.
 This section draws from the APA official Style and Grammar Guidelines (American Psychological Association, n.d.).

-The in-text citation along with the formatting of the reference list or bibliography section are explained in this section.
+The guidelines on how to add references in a research paper, including in-text citation, formatting of the reference list, or bibliography section are explained in this section.

 In-text citations let users know which ideas are attributed to whom.
 The APA citation style has two major elements for in-text citation: the author and the date.
 Also, they come in two forms: parenthetical and narrative (APA, 2019).